instana/terraform-provider-instana/docs/resources/slo_config.md

 * `duration` - Required - The duration of the time window.
 Must be an integer.
 * `duration_unit` - Required - The unit of the duration.
 Allowed values: `day`, `week`.
-* `timezone` - Optional - The timezone the SLO config is bound with.
-Defaults to `UTC` if not defined.
+* `timezone` - Optional - The timezone associated with the SLO configuration.
+Defaults to `UTC` when not specified.

 Fixed Time Window Reference

 * `duration` - Required - The duration of the time window.
 Must be an integer.
 * `duration_unit` - Required - The unit of the duration.
 Allowed values: `day`, `week`.
-* `timezone` - Optional - The timezone the SLO config is bound with.
-Defaults to `UTC` if not defined.
+* `timezone` - Optional - The timezone associated with the SLO configuration.
+Defaults to `UTC` when not specified.
 * `initial_evaluation_timestamp` - Required - the starting timestamp for the Fixed Time Window.

 ### Tag Filter Expression Reference